 • Access token

-These credentials authenticate your application during gst verification requests.
+These credentials authenticate your application during GST verification requests.

 Step 3: Build the Verification Endpoint

-Your backend service should include logic that accepts GSTIN input and performs a gst number check using the API.
+Your backend service should include logic that accepts GSTIN input and performs a GST number check using the API.

 Typical process: